 A study from Singapore found the number of hours spent playing video games in children aged 7 to 9 years old was associated with more severe astigmatism.

 Eye rubbing has long been associated with irregular astigmatism and severe forms of astigmatism, such as keratoconus.

 Genetic factors appear to also be related.
-Studies have shown that the risk of developing astigmatism in first-degree relatives of those with astigmatism doubles, compared to first degree relatives of those who do not have astigmatism.
+Studies have shown that the risk of developing astigmatism in first-degree relatives of those with astigmatism doubles, compared to first-degree relatives of those who do not have astigmatism.

 If you are a patient over the age of 50 considering cataract surgery, there’s not much you can do to change the shape of your cornea at this point.
-Aside from severe eye rubbing, most patients’ cornea doesn’t change shape as we get older.
+Aside from severe eye rubbing, most patients’ cornea doesn’t change shape as they get older.
 Most people’s corneal astigmatism stabilizes by the age of 18.
 As we age, the effect of UV light on the cornea stabilizes, or “locks in” its shape for most people.